Drayz64/F-Access/README.md

 NumPad Add = Zoom magnifier in (if running) - otherwise normal zoom in\
 NumPad Sub = Zoom magnifier out (if running) - otherwise normal zoom out

+## Other

+When F5 is pressed for printing it checks if the default printer is offline - if this is the case then the print is prevented.
+This doesn't work for all types of printers, therefore <kbd>Alt + F5</kbd> turns of the offline printer check.